 Descending back to town, I was pleased not to slip.
 Les Meteores trail turns right off the main trail above and north of the railway tracks.
 The overgrown trail was hard to follow, and the reason became apparent after a while.
 The path was blocked by a gate before arriving at a lane leading to town.
 Doubling back, a trail soon led down to the station.

-In search of the railway viaduct above the town, I encountered vivid tiles in stone niches depicting the signs of the cross on the way to a hillside chapel.
+In search of the railway viaduct above the town, I encountered vivid tiles in stone niches depicting the stations of the cross on the way to a hillside chapel.
 The viaduct was inaccessible, so I headed back to town, and the 2:10 train back to Nice (3).
 Total distance about 5 miles with 1,275 feet of vertical rise.

 (1) "The train of the pine cones."
 Two stories exist about the origin of the line's name: